 This cut and style are great for women who want low maintenance styling in the morning and don’t mind re-applying product every day.
 A shag haircut for fine hair is fun because it will give a little life to your style.
 “It would potentially work for thicker hair, but make sure your stylist thins your hair out appropriately or you’ll look like a mushroom,” she adds.

 Oval and round faces will benefit from this cut the most.
 Avoid this style if you have a square or rectangular face as it will emphasize the boxiness.

-Soft Pixie Bob Shag
+#20: Soft Pixie Bob Shag

 This shaggy hair is somewhere between a bob and pixie cut.
-“It’s extremely versatile,” says hairstylist Jenny of Brooklyn, NY.
-“Since it has so many layers, you can style it all messy and textured, or it can also be more conservative when you need it to be.”
+It’s extremely versatile, since it has so many layers, you can style it all messy and textured, or it can also be more conservative when you need it to be.

-For styling this long shaggy pixie, as well as other short haircuts, Jenny says to try Badlands Dry Shampoo Styling Paste by R+Co.
-“Since it has dry shampoo properties, it’s lighter and also matte which is great.
+For styling this long shaggy pixie, as well as other short haircuts, try Badlands Dry Shampoo Styling Paste by R+Co.
+Since it has dry shampoo properties, it’s lighter and also matte which is great.
 A lot of other styling pastes can weigh things down and make it look greasy.
-Apply it everywhere and stick the hair up all crazy to ensure that the product is evenly dispersed, then you can mold it down into the shape that you want,” she explains.
+Apply it everywhere and stick the hair up all crazy to ensure that the product is evenly dispersed, then you can mold it down into the shape that you want.

 To maintain this haircut, ideally, you should be getting it trimmed every six to eight weeks.